Gulimina Mahamuti: Biography

 In the fall of 2011 Mahamuti joined the faculty of the Department of Music at Ohio Wesleyan University.
 She is a Nationally Certified Teacher of Music (NCTM) in piano in the U.S. and has previously taught at the conservatories of music of Capital University (U.S.) and of Northwest University for Nationalities in China.
 She performs extensively as a guest pianist in music schools across China, where she was interviewed frequently by China newspapers, radio, and television.
 In 2010, she performed and lectured in Beijing, Lanzhou, and Karamay, where she was featured in a two-part TV series on China State TV.
 Her life story, from her first piano lesson in Karamay to her earning a doctorate in the U.S., was the subject of a TV documentary in Gansu Province Public TV.
 Many of her students in China won Asian and domestic piano competitions and because of their achievements, she received the Excellent Piano Teacher Award on multiple occasions.

 Mahamuti was published in major music journals in both China and the U.S. Her articles on piano education, pedagogy, and performance practices appeared in prestigious Chinese journals, including the People’s Music.
 After extensive nationwide research, she presented the results on how today's economy affected private music teaching at the Music Teachers National Association National Conference in Atlanta, Georgia.
-Her article, "Professional Development Makes You Recession-Resistant," was published in Clavier Companion; it was translated into Italian and appears in Didattica.
+Her article, "Professional Development Makes You Recession-Resistant," was published in Clavier Companion; it was translated into Italian and appears in '.

 Her CD recording, Xinjiang Piano Music from Western China, features works by Chen Yi and Shi Fu.
 Her master's thesis in China on Shi Fu’s Xinjiang Piano Suites has become the main reference for Chinese and Western music scholars in their research and writing about his life and compositions.
 Her recent editorial work on Shi Fu's piano compositions was highly praised by the Shanghai Music Publisher in China.